Abdullateef-jr/DataAnalysts-DataScientists-project/README.md

 10. Health Condition: A description of the individual’s overall health condition (e.g., Excellent, Good, Poor).
 11. Credit Score: A numerical representation of the individual’s creditworthiness (e.g., 720, N/A).
 12. Date of Admission: The date the individual was admitted to a hospital or

+## Healthcare Objectives
+You are hired as a Data Analytics Consultant in a healthcare system.
+Your primary responsibility is to analyze and clean messy data related to patients' health records.
+This involves identifying and addressing inconsistencies, missing values, and formatting errors, all of which are commonly encountered in real-world datasets.
+This Data Cleaning Challenge is designed to help you enhance your critical thinking, attention to detail, and problem-solving skills while working with real-world messy data.
+Perform exploratory data analysis (EDA) to understand the dataset’s structure, identify anomalies, and gain preliminary insights.
+### Tasks
+- Clean and prepare the data for further analysis, ensuring it is consistent, accurate, and ready for use.
+Document your cleaning process, detailing:
+1. The steps taken.
+2. The logic behind each decision.
+3. Any assumptions made during the cleaning process.
+4. Any limitations of the cleaned data.
+- Identify cities or demographics with higher healthcare needs based on health conditions and admission dates.